 On your way north again, Chiloé is a must-see.
 An island of mysticism and mystery, Chiloé is accessible by bridge from the north, but for the more adventurous, a ferry crosses open ocean from the south.
 Take heed: the ferry ride can take several days if you run into bad weather.
 Castro is a working port town with a thriving graffiti art scene, historic churches, and palafitos, houses on stilts, lining the waterfront.

 For the active adventurer there are bikes and kayaks for rent, and easy access to Parque Nacional de Chiloé, still known as a place where witches live.
 Once you’ve worn yourself out enjoying outdoor sports, Chiloé is also a great place to take a break.

 From there, it’s an easy flight or bus back to Santiago—but you might find yourself not wanting to ever leave.

 Looking for guide services to help explore Patagonia?
-Check out REI Adventures' Patagonia trips to learn more.
+Check out REI Adventure REI Adventures’ Patagonia trips to learn more.